Zilliqa/apidocs/source/index.html.md

 }
 ```

 Returns the number of Directory Service blocks in the network so far.
+This is represented as a `String`.

 ### HTTP Request